 Laura has been running since 2009, quickly catching the running bug.
 She has run 3 marathons, and numerous triathlons and is currently training for Bournemouth in the Autumn, aiming for 3hrs 45min and a good for age slot at London.

 Laura is comfortable training to marathon distance but she knows her speed needs work.
-That’s where we come in with our technique session.

 We wanted to observe and video Laura’s current technique at a few different speeds – roughly equating to her marathon, 10km and 5km pace – and different angles.

 We highlighted 4 common form issues to help Laura improve running efficiency.

 The need to shorten ground contact and reduce impact at footstrike.

 Over the course of training you will strike the ground millions of times.
 This 'interaction with the ground' is incredibly important, and any discussion of technique should start here.
 We noticed an issue here, as Laura was overstriding slightly - taking too long steps which resulted in her making initial contact with the ground out in front of the body on her heel.
 This was particularly noticeable at faster speeds when she started to actively take longer strides to speed up.
 Over striding is efficient- it greatly increases impact forces and checks forward momentum.
 There are several tell tale signs you’re doing this, such as sore quads after long runs, audible, and greater wear on the heel of your shoe.
 We urged Laura to employ a more compact stride- and increase turnover or cadence as she starts to speed up.
 However we urged her not to actively avoid the heel strike by running on her toes.
 It's a recipe for disaster- just focus on how you land in relation to your body- trying to land underneath the body.

 To Prevent Excessive Cross- Over and Control Rotation at the Hips.